 - Industry 4.0 connects previously isolated systems, which increases the attack surface therefore increasing risk of attack

 - Visibility is poor across separate systems and isolated environments

 Also, its important to note that the battle is not a fair fight.
-The tough part is that organizations must stay on top of protecting a multitude of technology over a very large attack surface, cyber attackers need only to locate and attack the weakest link in the system.
+The tough part is that organizations must stay on top of protecting a multitude of technology from websites, data, and more over a very large attack surface, cyber attackers need only to locate and attack the weakest link in the system.